-Click here to view a printable PDF of our Pancreas Program brochure.
+Click here to view a printable PDF of our Pancreas Cancer Screening Program brochure.

 Pancreatic and biliary disorders can be among the most challenging gastrointestinal conditions to diagnose and treat, and they are becoming more and more common.
 The good news is that using advanced diagnostic and therapeutic technologies and techniques, some of these conditions can be prevented and cured, while others can be successfully managed.
 The Program in Pancreas and Biliary Disorders at Capital Health offers a multidisciplinary approach to optimize not only the care patients will receive, but also to better coordinate their care with referring physicians, medical oncologists, and other providers.